 Credit: NRA Women

 People often overlook the fact that a firearm is armed or loaded.
-It can be possible that the weapon was loaded without their awareness.
+It is possible that the weapon was loaded without their awareness.
 If someone hands you a firearm, you should always assume it is loaded.
-Even if you simply saw another person do it, double-checking it to check if there is a round in the chamber is an excellent exercise.
+Even if you simply saw another person do it, double-checking it to see if there is a round in the chamber is an excellent exercise.

 2) Always Keep the Barrel Aimed in a Safe Direction